 Solvency, is a business ability to meet its debt obligations on a short term and long term basis.

 The Balance sheet test: Do you owe more than you own as a business or are the business’s assets exceeded by its liabilities?
 Do you or another partner owe more than you own personally?
 (It is important to know that it should include contingent or future liabilities.)

 The Cash flow test: Can the business pay its debts when payments become due?
 If your business can't pay expenses, employees, creditors, or Income Tax for example, then the business could be insolvent.

-Debt-to-Equity Ratio is generally a good indicator of a business long-term sustainability.
+Solvency ratio, or Debt-to-Equity Ratio is generally a good indicator of a business long-term sustainability.
 It measures the long-term debt of a business in relation to its assets or equity.
 The Debt-to-Equity Ratio is calculated by dividing a business total liability by its equity.
 These numbers are available on the business balance sheet of the financial statements.

 The formula to for Debt-to-Equity Ratio: Debt / Equity = Total Equity / Total Liabilities

 Note: If a creditor has obtained a Judgment against either the business, partnership, or an individual, this may demonstrate the businesses, individual or partnership may be insolvent and the creditor may petition to issue bankruptcy proceedings.